• Skip to main content

 What Is the Section 179 Deduction?

-The Section 179 deduction is a U.S. tax provision that allows businesses to deduct the full cost of qualifying equipment, software, and certain vehicle purchases in the year the asset is placed in service, rather than depreciating it over several years.
+The Section 179 deduction allows businesses to expense the full cost of qualifying equipment, software, and certain vehicles in the year they are placed in service, rather than spreading the deduction over multiple years.

 For 2026, the Section 179 deduction limit increases to $2,560,000, making it one of the most powerful tax planning tools available to small and mid-sized businesses.